Is the Vikram Lander intact? Conflicting reports add to confusion

 Chandrayaan 2: ISRO's 'Vikram' lander not broken, now lying in a tilted position

-After lander Vikram was located on the lunar surface by Chandrayaan-2's on-board cameras on Sunday, he reiterated that those efforts would continue.
+After lander Vikram was located on the lunar surface by Chandrayaan-2's onboard cameras on Sunday, he reiterated that those efforts would continue.

 A senior official associated with the mission said, "Progressively...
 As time goes by...
-It's difficult(to establish link)"
+It's difficult(to establish link)".

 However, with "right orientation" it can still generate power and recharge batteries with solar panels, he added.